pingcap/docs/tidb-cloud/migration-job.md

 ### Make sure your data source and version are supported

-The Migration Jobs feature supports the following data sources and versions:
+Data Migration supports the following data sources and versions:

 - MySQL 5.6, 5.7, and 8.0 local instances or on a public cloud provider.
 Note that MySQL 8.0 is still experimental and might have incompatibility issues.
 - AWS Aurora MySQL 5.6 and 5.7